/

 Anthropological Research in Science Education (ARISE) at Penn State is a summer institute in integrated anthropological sciences for historically underrepresented and underserved undergraduate students from the United States.

 The program is open to all undergraduate students in the United States, but anthropology majors will have priority.
-Eligibility is open, and we encourage students who may not have opportunities in anthropology to apply to ARISE.
+Eligibility is open, and we encourage students who may not have experience or oppeortunities in anthropological research to apply to ARISE.

 ARISE will train students in: